aimeeallen94/time-to-pause/README.md

 ### Media
 - Images:
-    - Images for blog posts were taken with their corresponding blog post from [London Mindful Blog](https://londonmindful.com/)
+    - Images for blog posts were taken with their corresponding blog post from [The Mindfulness Project](https://londonmindful.com/)
+    - The placeholder image for the blog posts to be used when no image is inserted by the author is from [The Mindfulness Project](https://www.londonmindful.com/)
     - The first image on the homepage was taken from [Pexels](https://www.pexels.com/)
     - The second image on the homepage was taken from [Lifestyle Asia](https://www.lifestyleasia.com/sg/beauty-grooming/wellness/meditation-for-beginners-what-to-know-before-taking-the-spiritual-plunge/)
     - The first image on the about page was taken from [Mindful.org](https://www.mindful.org/a-meditation-for-decentering-your-self-and-why-you-should-do-it/)